distantmagic/resonance/docs/pages/docs/features/grpc/index.md

 $ composer dump-autoload
 ```

-You can adjust PHP generated namespaces in the protocol buffers file:
+You can adjust PHP-generated namespaces in the protocol buffers file:

 ```protobuf file:hello.proto
 syntax = "proto3";